gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 0, 0, 0, 0, 1, 1, 0, 1, 0, 0, 0, 0, 1, 0, 0, 1, 1, 0, 0, 0, 1, 0,
 0, 0, 1, 0, 0, 0, 0, 0, 0, 1, 0, 0
 ```
-Here, `1` corresponds to heads and `0` to tails.

-Before we start observing the sequence,
+For this example,
-we assume that the (prior) probability of heads is $0.5$.
+we assume that the prior distribution for the probability of heads is a Beta distribution with parameters
-However, because we are not sure about this value,
-we consider a prior that has a high variance.
-For instance, we can set $a_0 = b_0 = 3$
+$a_0 = b_0 = 3$.
-that corresponds to a prior mean of $0.5$ and a confidence interval
-at 95\% of around $[0.15, 0.85]$.
+This corresponds to a prior mean of $0.5$ and a 95\% credible interval of approximately $[0.15, 0.85]$.

-Having specified the prior,
+This prior reflects an initial belief that the coin is likely fair (with a probability of heads around 0.5),
+but we are quite uncertain, allowing for a wide range of possible values.

+With the prior now specified,
+we can proceed to apply the sequential Bayesian update using equation $(3)$,
-we make use of $(3)$ to update the posterior density of $\mu$ after each observation.
+allowing us to refine our belief about the probability of heads with each new observation.

-The following figure shows the posterior density of $\mu$
-as a function of the number of observations.
+The following figure illustrates how the posterior density of $\mu$ evolves as a function of the number of coin flips.
 ![sequential beta update](beta-update.png)
-We observe that as the number of observations increases,
+As we observe more coin flips, the posterior density becomes more concentrated around a specific value,
+and its variance decreases.
+This reflects the fact that as more data is gathered,
+we become more confident in our estimate of $\mu$.
-the mode of the posterior density converges to a single value
+In this case, the posterior mode converges to a value close to $0.3$, which is the true probability of heads.
-and the variance decreases.

-Furthermore, we can compute the *expected posterior probability* that the coin is biased towards heads.
-This is given by
+We can also compute the *expected posterior probability* of heads.
+This is given by:
 {{< math >}}
 $$
 \begin{aligned}